Upper Bolton Brow, Sowerby Bridge, West Yorkshire

 The church has the altar facing north but in this report all references will be to conventional orientation, i.e. as if the church faced east.

 The interior is largely unadorned and perhaps a little austere.
-Plastered walls apart from the emphatic rhythm of the round-arched wall arcade picked out in red brick.
+Plastered walls apart from the emphatic rhythm of the round-arched wall arcade picked out in red brick (perhaps indicative of an intention to add aisles if required).
 Canted boarded ceiling.
 Plain round arch to the much lower and smaller sanctuary.
 West gallery with porches and the former baptistery below.
-The sanctuary furnishings date from a post Vatican II re-ordering.
+The sanctuary furnishings date from a post-Vatican II reordering.
 The sanctuary itself is stepped and carpeted.
-Open backed pews.
+Open-backed pews.
 Original lantern-type light fittings of faintly Art Deco design.
 Pictorial stained glass window in the former baptistery and in the main west window; decorative coloured glass patters in other windows.
 Octagonal stone font with carved circular panels, set on a cylindrical stem.
 Carved wooded Stations of the Cross set within painted frames.

 Original Date: 1934